KucharovAslbek/KucharovAslbek/README.md

 ## I'm a Studnet and Frontend Developer!!

-- 🌱 I want to be a Fillstack developer.
+- 🌱 I want to be a Fullstack developer.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play guitar and code.

 ### Connect with me: